zkVerify/risc0-verifier/HOWTO_ADD_NEW_VM_VERSION.md

 done
 ```

-The previous step is only necesseray if the version you're using is not the last one, otherwise
+The previous step is only necessary if the version you're using is not the last one, otherwise
 the changes in `Cargo.toml` are enough.

 If you don't have `cargo-risczero` command please install it.
+Please note that now Risc0 toolchain components are managed via [rzup](https://github.com/risc0/risc0/tree/main/rzup#rzup).
-Now to compile it
-from `generate_proofs` you can just do
+Now to compile it from `generate_proofs` you can just do

 ```sh
 cargo risczero build --manifest-path methods/guest/Cargo.toml